Configuring Amazon ECS capacity providers to safely shut down instances

 To create a capacity provider with managed instance draining enabled, use the

-command.
-Set the managedDraining
+create-capacity-provider command.
+Set the managedDraining parameter

-to ENABLED
+to ENABLED.

 aws ecs create-capacity-provider \ --name capacity-provider \ --auto-scaling-group-provider '{ "autoScalingGroupArn": "asg-arn", "managedScaling": { "status": "ENABLED", "targetCapacity": 100, "minimumScalingStepSize": 1, "maximumScalingStepSize": 1 }, "managedDraining": "ENABLED", "managedTerminationProtection": "ENABLED", }'